-Mobility in the city: clean, safe, stress-free
+Mobility in cities and regions: clean, safe, stress-free

 Mobility is an indispensable foundation of our economic, social and cultural activities.
-The research agenda “Sustainable Urban Mobility” of the Federal Ministry of Education and Research (BMBF) outlines how science and practice can shape the way to a humane and environmentally friendly mobility system.
-With the competition “MobilitätsWerkStadt 2025”, the BMBF calls on municipalities to submit proposals for model projects.
-The funding measure “MobilitätsZukunftsLabor 2050” aims to develop systemic innovations for the mobility of the future.
-Both funding measures are complemented by the BMBF's participation in the European funding measure “ENUAC” and the single research projects “CADIA”, “BüLaMo” and “MOBICOR”.
+The research agenda ‘Sustainable Urban Mobility’ of the Federal Ministry of Education and Research (BMBF) outlines how science and practice can shape the way to a humane and environmentally friendly mobility system.
+With the competition ‘MobilitätsWerkStadt 2025’, the BMBF offers municipalities the opportunity to develop mobility concepts in research projects, implement them in real-world laboratories on site and transfer solutions and research results.
+Systemic innovations for the mobility of the future were developed in the funding measure ‘MobilitätsZukunftsLabor 2050’.
+The funding measure ‘Sustainable mobility in regional transformation areas’ pools innovative forces regionally and scales up successful small-scale measures.
+In addition, the BMBF is participating in the European funding measure ‘Urban Accessibility and Connectivity’ and the ‘Driving Urban Transitions’ partnership and is funding further research projects on sustainable mobility.

 The mobility sector is full of dynamics: Digitization, electrification and automation have the potential to fundamentally change mobility.
 At the same time, attitudes and mobility behavior are also changing; for example many people are increasingly using means of transport flexibly and linking them together - they are traveling multimodally.